IBM/cos-bucket-operator/Readme.md

     ```

 * Bucket operator can be used independent of the [IBM Cloud Operators](https://github.com/ibm/cloud-operators).
-  * Using Binding object: Please reference to the IBM Cloud Operators](https://github.com/ibm/cloud-operators) for installation detail and please see the [sample service and binding yaml](#sampleYaml).
+  * Using Binding object: Please reference to the [IBM Cloud Operators](https://github.com/ibm/cloud-operators) for installation detail and please see the [sample service and binding yaml](#sampleYaml).
   * To use bucket operator independently, user needs to provide the following information thru kubernetes secrets or configmap. (see [section 2](#section2) for schema information)
     1. apiKey

-        a. use the installtaion script
+        a. use the installation script
             ```
             curl -sL https://raw.githubusercontent.com/IBM/cos-bucket-operator/master/hack/install-bucket-operator.sh | bash
             ```